 “Bene diagnoscitur, bene curatur” – Good diagnosis – good treatment

 Fibromyalgia most often affects young or middle-aged females.
 Widespread pain is the main symptom.
 It might be accompanied by fatigue, insomnia, depression, anxiety, cognitive difficulties (known as fibromyalgia fog).
-All those symptoms greatly impair the patients daily life.
+All those symptoms significantly impair the patient’s daily life.

 Etiology (Cause/Origin) of Fibromyalgia

-The “hypothalamus-pituitary-adrenal axis” is part of our hormone system.
+The “hypothalamus-pituitary-adrenal axis” is part of our hormone system in which researchers noticed abnormalities in fibromyalgia patients.
 It regulates our physical response to stress as well as sleep and mood.
-Researchers noticed abnormalities in this system in fibromyalgia patients.

-Researchers found that about one third of fibromyalgia patients have low levels of growth hormone.
-That would be another hormone system involved in pathogenesis of fibromyalgia.
+Researchers found that about one-third of fibromyalgia patients also have low levels of growth hormone.
+That would be another hormone system involved in the pathogenesis of fibromyalgia.

-All above findings have been connected to patients that have fibromyalgia.
-Unfortunately it is unclear if the changes in neurotransmitters and hormones are the causes of the outbreak of fibromyalgia OR if they are part of the development of the disease (chicken – egg debate).
+All the above findings have been connected to patients that have fibromyalgia.
+Unfortunately, it is unclear if the changes in neurotransmitters and hormones are the causes of the outbreak of fibromyalgia OR if they are part of the development of the disease (it’s something of a chicken and the egg debate).